 - Choose an additional academic area of study to supplement this major, preferably one that requires a high degree of technical skill.

 - Travel to a foreign country or study abroad in international exchange programs to develop your language skills and international/intercultural competency.

-- Seek opportunities to interact with international students on your campus or members of your local community.
-Host international students, join relevant student organizations, and participate in international campus events.
+- Seek opportunities to interact with international students at UVA or members of your local community.
+Host international students, join relevant student organizations, and participate in international on-Grounds events.

 - Volunteer your language skills to churches, community organizations, and programs that work with people who speak your target language.

 - Participate in summer programs, co-ops, and internships to improve your skills.

 - Get your foot in the door in domestic positions because many international employers promote current employees into international positions.